If you ever visit Scotland I would imagine that you will make a point of experiencing the mighty capital that is called Edinburgh.

 Part of this celebration was meeting some of the actors from the TV series Outlander.
 I’m a huge fan of the show and was totally hooked after the first episode!
 Series one and most of Series two is filmed in Scotland.
 I love this.
 The series has been a huge boost to Scottish tourism with people from all over the world visiting the filming locations.
 I’ve visited many new places too.
 Check out Visit Scotland’s website for more details.

 I’d never been to anything like this before.
 I love Scotland, so this was something I felt I shouldn’t miss and booked well in advance.
 The tickets were expensive, I couldn’t really afford it, but as it was a charity event I felt I was contributing to worthy causes.

 My friend who I was going with sadly had to pull out as the event date was changed.
 My sister came with me at the last minute, which was great.
 This was the first time we’d ever been away for a weekend together.

 After a few bumps along the way with the event, it was eventually travelling day on Friday 2 September.
 I was still looking forward to it.
 I was also going to meet fellow peakers from My Peak Challenge!

 We travelled by train from Kilmarnock to Glasgow Central, then Glasgow Queen Street to Edinburgh Park Station.

 As I’m from Kilmarnock it’s brilliant to see my home town improving.
-The new Ayrshire College Kilmarnock Campus opens on 24 October 2016 and this will bring more people to the town.
+The new Ayrshire College Kilmarnock Campus opened on 24 October 2016 and brings more people to the town.
 I can also see this little old station becoming a busier place!